nf-core/airrflow/docs/output.md

 AIRR tables for each subject are merged to be able to determine the subject genotype and full clonal analysis.

-### Determining genotype and hamming distance threshold
+### Determining hamming distance threshold

 <details markdown="1">
 <summary>Output files</summary>

-- `shazam/02-genotyping/<subjectID>`
+- `shazam/02-clonal-threshold/<subjectID>`
   - `threshold`: Hamming distance threshold of the Junction regions as determined by Shazam.
   - `plots`: Plot of the Hamming distance distribution between junction regions displaying the threshold for clonal assignment as determined by Shazam.
-  - `genotype`:
-    - `genotype.pdf`: Plot representing the patient genotype assessed by TigGER.
-    - `v_genotype.fasta`: Fasta sequences of the personalized patient genotype.

 </details>

-Determining genotype and the hamming distance threshold of the junction regions for clonal determination using the [tigGER](https://tigger.readthedocs.io/en/0.3.1/) and [Shazam](https://shazam.readthedocs.io/en/version-0.1.11_a/).
+Determining the hamming distance threshold of the junction regions for clonal determination using [Shazam](https://shazam.readthedocs.io/en/version-0.1.11_a/).

 ## Change-O define clones